Inside the Cockpit: How Gluon Turns AI Agents into a Managed Workflow

 [TOOL CALL] bash: npm test -- signup.test.ts (passed)

-I can filter by tool type—file operations, bash calls, errors only.
-Pause the auto-scroll to read carefully.
-Expand tool calls to see input and output.
-If the agent gets stuck and needs guidance, an "Input Required" badge appears, and I can jump in via the resume flow.
+I can filter by tool type: file operations, bash calls, errors only.
+Pause auto-scroll to read carefully.
+Expand tool calls to see inputs and outputs.
+If the agent needs guidance, an "Input Required" badge appears and I jump in via the resume flow.

-This is where real-time visibility matters.
 Other systems: submit a job, get a result, sit in the dark.
 Gluon puts you in the cockpit.
-You're not waiting—you're witnessing.
+You're not waiting — you're witnessing.

 Rendering diagram...